Profiles

 Graduate Student

-Kowsi is in her 1st year of the MA/PhD program in Clinical Psychology at the University of Waterloo.
+Kowsi is in the clinical psychology graduate program at UW.
 She graduated with an Honours B.Sc. in Psychology, Neuroscience, and Behaviour with Mental Health Specialization from McMaster University.
 Broadly, her research interests focus on the influence of temperament and ADHD on socio-communicative behavior, with particular attention to how these factors shape communication and social interaction in both personal and social settings.

 Kristen Gallant